SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/bfpo-shipments.md

 The **createShipment** request must contain the destination information in the following format:

-**ContactName**: service number, rank, and name.
+**ContactName**: service number, rank, and name.\
-**Address Line1**: Unit or Regiment.
+**Address Line1**: Unit or Regiment.\
-**Town**: Operation or location name (if applicable).
+**Town**: Operation or location name (if applicable).\
 **Postcode**: BFPO postcode.

-> 🚧 _Important_
+> 🚧 *Important*
 >
-> _The shipments to BFPO locations are supported by all Royal Mail domestic services and are not restricted to BF services only.
+> *The shipments to BFPO locations are supported by all Royal Mail domestic services and are not restricted to BF services only.
 Although RM allows customers to use a domestic service to ship to BFPO, you are advised to provide certain information that you would otherwise provide for the international shipments, such as the reason for export.
-This will return the response with the relevant documents and <<glossary:CN23>> that must be attached to the parcel._
+This will return the response with the relevant documents and<Glossary>CN23</Glossary> that must be attached to the parcel.*